yannissar/yannissar.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am an associate professor at  Télécom Paris within  Institut Polytechnique de Paris.
+I am an associate professor at  Télécom Paris within the Institut Polytechnique de Paris.
 I received my Ph.D in mathematics from Paris-Saclay University, where I was fortunate to be advised by Prof. Christophe Giraud and Nicolas Verzelen.
 I then moved to  CREST-ENSAE as a postdoctoral researcher, working with Cristina Butucea.
 My research interests lie in statistical machine learning, especially in network analysis, non-parametric statistics and data privacy.